mathieulh/SEGA_DIMM_CD-R/README.md

 This is a port of the 3.17 CD-R Dimm firmware patched originally done by ElSemi to the version 4.02 which patches the media checks to pass on CD-R using the GD-ROM drive on NAOMI.

-The TSOP_flash folder contains a TSOP image to be flashed directly with a programmer, the UPDATER folder contains the update to run on an existing net dimm.
+The TSOP_flash folder contains a TSOP image to be flashed directly with a programmer, the UPDATER folder contains the update to run on an existing dimm board (assuming you have some way of running custom code such as CF loading or netbooting).

 As it stands, you will need to use the supplied naoiso tool (in this repository), the image is written at 0x57E4000 (LBA 45000) in the image, you may opt to use an original or a zero key PIC.